faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-Switching.md

 ### LACP (Link Aggregation Control Protocol)

 LACP is part of an **IEEE specification (802.3ad)** that allows EtherChannel.
 LACP allows a switch to negotiate an automatic bundle by sending LACP packets to the other switch.
-Because LACP is an IEEE standart, it **can be used** to facilitate EtherChannels in **multivendor environments**.
+Because LACP is an IEEE standard, it **can be used** to facilitate EtherChannels in **multivendor environments**.
 LACP provides the **same negotiation benefits** as **PAgP**.
 LACP helps create the EtherChannel link by detecting the configuration of each side and making sure that they are compatible so that the EtherChannel link can be enabled when needed.
 The modes for LACP :
 - **Active** : This mode places a port in an active negotiating state.
 In this state, the port initiates negotiations with other ports by sending LACP packets.
 - **Passive** : This mode places a port in a passive negotiating state.
 In this state, the port responds to the LACP packets that it receives but does not initiate LACP packet negotiation.
-Refer the table below :
+Refer to the table below :

 ![LACP Table](https://raw.githubusercontent.com/faridarif/faridarif.github.io/master/pictures/LACP-Table.png){:.align-center}